aidenzhou8/Text-Cleanser/README.md

 # Text-Cleanser
-2 Python scripts that use spaCy and Beautiful Soup to divide and cleanse large text files
+2 Python scripts that use spaCy and Beautiful Soup to divide and cleanse large text files.

 Given a text file that aggregates articles, blog posts, short stories, etc., **separate_articles.py** separates these into individual files (titled Article 1, 2,...) in a user-specified directory.
 The script also does a basic cleanse of the text file, deleting metadata such as HTML tags, URLs, and PHP/JSON strings.